alphagov/govuk-design-system/src/components/radios/index.md

 There are 2 ways to use the radios component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

-{{ example({ group: "components", item: "radios", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second" }) }}
+{{ example({ group: "components", item: item, example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second" }) }}

 ### If you’re asking more than one question on the page

 If you're asking more than one question on the page, do not set the contents of the `<legend>` as the page heading.
 Read more about [asking multiple questions on question pages](/patterns/question-pages/#asking-multiple-questions-on-a-page).

-{{ example({ group: "components", item: "radios", example: "without-heading", html: true, nunjucks: true, open: false, size: "s" }) }}
+{{ example({ group: "components", item: item, example: "without-heading", html: true, nunjucks: true, open: false, size: "s" }) }}

 ### Inline radios